GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/attribute.md

 ### Add the attribute to LDAP
  - Become `ldap` user
- - Add custom attribute to `/opt/gluu/schema/openldap/custom.schema`
+ - In OpenLDAP, add custom attributes to `/opt/gluu/schema/openldap/custom.schema`
+ - In OpenDJ, add custom attributes to `/opt/opendj/config/schema/77-customAttributes.ldif`
  - In the below example, `customTest` is our custom attribute :
 ```
 attributetype ( oxAttribute:1001 NAME 'customTest'
         SUBSTR caseIgnoreSubstringsMatch EQUALITY caseIgnoreMatch